OniX9/CheatChat/README.md

 <<<<<<< HEAD
 # CheatChat
-A flutter app for chattiing anonymously with new people
+A flutter app for chatting anonymously with new people
 =======

 A chat application

-## Getting Started
+### Getting Started

 >>>>>>> 5329ac7 (Initial commit)